vs16home/openhpi-lets-git-user1.github.io/index.md

 ## Traits
 * the concept of the Linux brand character being a penguin came from Linus Torvalds
 * Tux was created by Larry Ewing
+* Tux was originally designed as a submission for a Linux logo contest